 Students enrolled in any program are protected under FERPA.
 Rights begin when a student registers for any class, regardless of age.

 A student who is officially registered in at least one course as of the census date of the course.

 When a school official needs to access/review an education record in order to fulfill his or her responsibilities for CWI.
 Any school official who needs information about a student in the course of performing instructional, supervisory, advisory, or administrative duties for CWI has a legitimate educational interest.

 A person employed by CWI in an administrative, supervisory, counseling, faculty, or support staff position; a person or company with whom CWI has contracted as its agent to provide a service instead of using CWI employees or officials (such as an attorney, auditor, external evaluator, medical service provider, law enforcement or security personnel, or collection agent); a person serving on the CWI Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-Information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
+Information contained in an education record which would not generally be considered harmful or an invasion of privacy if disclosed.

 CWI may disclose, without consent, directory information.
-Eligible students may request that the school not disclose directory information about them by submitting a written request to the Registrar.
+Eligible students may request that the school not disclose directory information about them by submitting a Request for Directory Hold form to the Registrar.